 Human, engineer, and now a website!

 Greetings!
 I am a computer engineer interested in problem solving and design on all levels.
-I recently completed my M.Eng. work with McGill's Integrated Microsystems Lab, with focus on sensors and embedded systems design in resource-constrained (power, hardware resources, space, etc.) environments.
+I completed my M.Eng. work with McGill's Integrated Microsystems Lab, with focus on sensors, signal processing, and embedded systems design in resource-constrained (power, hardware resources, space, etc.) environments.
 I've since started at MIT Lincoln Laboratory's Cyber Systems and Technology group in February 2014, addressing security concerns for embedded systems.